Alfresco/docs-alfresco/ags/latest/admin/index.md

 RM Admin Tools is where you configure the Records Management site.

 The user who created the Records Management site is automatically made a member of the Records Management Administrator group.
-Other users can access different areas of the **RM Admin Tools** depending on the capabilities given to the role that they're in.
+Other users can access different areas of the **RM Admin Tools** depending on the {% include tooltip.html word="capabilities" text="capabilities" %} given to the role that they're in.

 ## Opening Admin Tools